-In the NCCS programme «Decision Support for Dealing with Climate Change in Switzerland: a cross-sectoral approach» («NCCS-Impacts»), actionable climate services for the administration, economy and society will be developed from 2022 to 2025.
-The first call for projects on the topic of «Critical Infrastructure, Climate Change, and Resilience of the Swiss Energy System» is being carried out as a joint activity with the SWEET programme of the Swiss Federal Office of Energy.
+In the NCCS programme «Decision Support for Dealing with Climate Change in Switzerland: a cross-sectoral approach» («NCCS-Impacts»), actionable climate services for the environment, economy and society will be developed from 2022 to 2025.

 The effects of climate change in Switzerland are already visible today and affect different sectors.
 According to the CH2018 climate change scenarios, climate change will continue unchecked without countermeasures to avoid global greenhouse gas emissions..
-The aim of the NCCS programme «Decision Support for Dealing with Climate Change in Switzerland: a cross-sectoral approach» («NCCS-Impacts») is to develop user-oriented climate services as decision support for planning in the field of climate mitigation and adaptation.
-The programme thereby takes a cross-sectoral perspective.
+The aim of the NCCS programme «Decision Support for Dealing with Climate Change in Switzerland: a cross-sectoral approach» («NCCS-Impacts») is to develop user-oriented climate services as decision support for planning in the field of climate change mitigation and adaptation, by means of six projects.
+The programme is jointly supported by all NCCS members.

 - systemic overview of the impacts of climate change on and in Switzerland and its key challenges for the environment, economy and society;